 Journal to my Dad.

-Since today is Father’s Day, I share with you two recent, private entries in my journal to my Dad.
+Since today is Father’s Day, I share with you two recent, private entries to my Dad in my journal.
 They were not written to share.
 But at this moment, on this Father’s Day, I feel it appropriate to do so.
 (They are unedited and you won’t “get” all the references.
 But I believe you’ll get more than the gist.)